Divorce and Separation

 - the UK is your permanent home, or the permanent home of your husband or wife

-If you do not want a divorce, or you have been married for less than 12 months, you can apply for a legal separation.
-Ringrose Law can also help you through this process.
+If you do not want to begin divorce proceedings, or you have been married for less than 12 months, you can apply for a legal separation.
+The family law solicitors Ringrose Law can also help you through this process.

 Do I have grounds for divorce?